Skeletonxf/Skeletonxf.github.io/source/markdown/_gameTutorial2.md

 ### Mines

 Mine costs and levels are listed above this article.
 Mines produce extra gold from a territory.
-The extra gold per turn diminishes sharply with further levels.
+Mines automatically upgrade each turn.
 Mines are indicated by 0-6 gold dots.

 ### Territory Gold